-Tantalising white beaches, bounty islands, excellent diving and snorkelling, the red Tsingy and Madagascar's highest mountain - welcome to the natural wonders of the North.
-85% of the people visiting the north arrive by plane.
-So you are lucky to have the road and its interesting sights to yourself.
+Tantalising white beaches, bounty islands, excellent diving and snorkelling, the red Tsingy and Madagascar's highest mountain - welcome to the natural wonders of North Madagascar.
+85% of the people visiting the north arrive by plane, so you'll be lucky enough to have the road and all its interesting sights to yourself.
 Recommended as a one-way rental trip.

 The Baobab route

-The west is the best region in which to see Madagascar's most striking landscape - the Tsingy limestones pinnacles that form impenetrable forests of spikes and spires.
-Clamber its well constructed steps, ladders, cables and bridges.
-Marvel at giant baobabs and finish of with some days along the beautiful west coast.
+The west is the best region to see Madagascar's most striking landscape - the Tsingy limestone pinnacles.
+Clamber the well constructed steps, ladders, cables and bridges in the UNESCO protected Tsingy de Bemaraha National Park, marvel at giant baobab trees and finish off with some beach days along the beautiful west coast.
 Recommended as a one-way rental trip.

 The Classic RN7

-This classic one-way route will whisk you from Tana down to Tuléar at the Mozambique Channel along the famed RN7, a smooth asphalt road.
-The sheer variety of national parks that is dotted along the RN7 - rainforest, mountains, desert and canyons - is just incredible.
-Finish off your road trip with a few days relaxing at the beach at Ifaty, before you fly back to Antananarivo.
+This classic one-way route will whisk you from Antananarivo down to Tuléar along the famed RN7, a smooth asphalt road.
+The sheer variety of national parks dotted along the RN7 is just incredible: rainforest at Ranamofana, mountains at Andringitra National Park and desert and canyons at Isalo.
+Finish off your roadtrip with a few days relaxing on the beach at Ifaty before you fly back to Antananarivo.

-When you have the time and want to avoid spending money on expensive domestic flights, drive the RN7 up and down.
-There are so many things to see and do along the way, that you can make your way down the coast completely different from your way up to Tana again.
-It also allows to stop at hidden gems, less visited.
+If you have the time and want to avoid spending money on expensive domestic flights, drive the RN7!
+There are so many things to do along the way, that you can make your journey down south to the coast completely different from your drive north to Antananarivo.
+Explore the hidden gems of Madagascar like Andringitra National Park and Zombitse.

 The Grand Circuit

 Love the beach?
-Experienced in off road driving?
-Then see it all!
-The interior highlands are distinctively Asian, the west coast is hot and truly African.
-You see remote Vezo fishing villages with colorful boats, pristine beaches, the bizar limestones pinnacles of Tsingy de Bemahara, the most beautiful lodges and only a handful of other travelers.
+Experienced in off-road driving?
+Then you can see it all!
+The interior highlands of Madagascar are distinctively Asian; the west coast is truly African.
+Visit remote Vezo fishing villages with colorful boats, pristine beaches, the bizarre limestones pinnacles of Tsingy de Bemaraha, the most beautiful lodges and only a handful of other travelers.

-The East is the most tropical part of Madagascar.
-Famous for the Canal the Pangalanes.
-Created by the French in the colonial times as the water highway of the east, it now boasts some fine lake resorts.
+The East is the most tropical part of Madagascar, famous for the Canal des Pangalanes.
+Created by the French in colonial times as the water highway of east Madagascar, it now boasts some fine lake resorts.
 Mahambo has beautiful beaches overhung by coconut palms and consistent surf spots.
-From here, take the ferry to bounty island Ile Sainte Marie, the best place for whale-watching.
+From here, take the ferry to bounty island Ile Sainte Marie, the best place for whale watching.

-If you like 4x4 driving, hiking and wilderness - then this bush camping trip is for you.
-There are few places on earth which are still so untouched as the Makay Massif.
-The first part of the roadtrip up to Isalo National Park, can still be done as as self-drive trip.
-Then our driver-guide joins from there, and guides you though the maze of canyons across this vast area.
-You end at the beach of Tulear.
+If you like 4x4 driving, hiking and wilderness, then this bush camping trip is for you.
+There are few places on earth which are still as untouched as the Makay Massif in Madagascar.
+The first part of the roadtrip, up to Isalo National Park, can still be done as as self-drive trip, before our driver-guide joins from there, and guides you though the maze of canyons across this vast area.
+Your adventure ends at the beach of Tulear.